wrex/lessons/content/page/5-whole-fretboard.md

 We've not yet spent any focused time on the innermost strings, the D and G strings, but we already know a couple notes on them (open strings and fifth fret).
 Let's add just one more landmark to each of those strings.

 Unlike the B string, *all* of the notes on the D and G strings can be reached in one step with octave shapes (that's why we focused on the B string first).
-Try to figure out which note on the D and G strings is more than one scale degree away from the three locations we already know (open, 5th fret, 12th fret).
+Try to figure out which note on the D and G strings is *more* than one scale degree away from the three locations we already know (open string, 5th fret, 12th fret).
 We want to turn *those* into landmarks as quickly as possible, before the last few remaining notes.
 (If you haven't figured it out already, those notes are B on the D string, and E on the G string.)

-Remember, we have two ways to navigate from landmarks to other notes: moving up or down a few frets along the same string from notes we already **KNOW**, and using octave shapes from **KNOWN** notes on different strings.
+Remember, we have two ways to navigate from landmarks to other notes: moving up or down a few frets along the same string from notes we already **KNOW**, and using octave shapes from different strings.
 It's incredibly helpful to have at least three **KNOWN** notes fairly spread out on each string as quickly as possible.
 They make it easy to find the intervening notes without resorting to octave shapes.

 Here's a diagram of what I consider the most critical "landmark" notes: open string, fifth fret, 12th fret, and "two-step" notes.
 If you really and truly **KNOW** these eighteen notes (three per string) you will never be more than one scale step away from finding any note on any string: